matthewcsimpson/matthewcsimpson/README.md

 <h1 align="center">Hi 👋, I'm Matthew</h1>
 <h3 align="center">A frontend developer from Canada with a passion for film.</h3>

-- 💬 Ask me about **react, the name of the actor in that movie you liked**
+- 💬 Ask me about **react, or the name of the actor in that movie you liked**

 - ⚡ Fun fact **I also know how to fight with a sword.**